3ter/Ohmine-Dark-Theme-For-Joplin/README.md

 ## About Printing

-Here are few things you should know before you print out your article:
+Here are a few things you should know before you print out your article:

 1. Sticky notes *will not display on printing*, it's for personal use by default.
 In case you want to print it out, just open the `userstyle.css` file and you will understand what to do.
 2. Art Gallery will be releasing the overflow limit and listing out all the images but it won't change the number of columns.
 3. A lot of elements are restyled for printing.
-4. By Joplin default, you are not able to select and copy text if you are using the `print` to create a PDF file.
-If you expect to create a PDF file that allow you to do it, please use the `export`.
+4. By Joplin default, you are not able to select and copy the text if you are using the `print` to create a PDF file.
+If you expect to create a PDF file that allows you to do it, please use the `export`.
-5. By the Spoiler plugin default, Spoiler Block will only appears normally when you use `export`.
+5. By the Spoiler plugin default, Spoiler Block will only appear normally when you use `export`.
 6. By the Spoiler plugin default, Inline Spoiler will not print out the text.

 The printing sample PDF for reference: